What is a plug-in hybrid, or PHEV?

 However, there are a few drawbacks.
 Because plug-in hybrids effectively have two different powertrains, they weigh more than conventional cars.
-This has an effect on ride quality, with plug-in hybrids often feeling heavier and harsher than purely internal-combustion engined vehicles, especially on minor roads.
+This has an effect on ride quality, with plug-in hybrids often feeling heavier and harsher than purely internal-combustion-engined vehicles, especially on poorer roads.

 It can also be difficult to achieve the claimed fuel-economy figures for plug-in hybrids, which frequently run well into three figures.
-But depending on your driving style, distances covered and how easily you can top the battery up in the evening, you may see closer to 30 or 40mpg.
+Depending on your driving style, distances covered and how easily you can top the battery up in the evening, you may see closer to 30 or 40mpg.

 Whether your plug-in hybrid is completely tax-free depends more on when you bought it rather than the exact type it is.
 In April 2017, the Department for Transport introduced a new set of Vehicle Excise Duty (VED) bands.
 These apply to all new cars registered after 1 April 2017.

 Under the current system, only totally zero-emission cars are exempt from VED, so PHEVs registered in April 2017 or later are liable for road tax.
 This is generally £140 a year (a £10 discount on the regular £150 annual rate), but can be more if your car's list price (including any selected options) exceeds £40,000.
 In that case, you need to pay an additional £325 the first five times you tax it, taking the annual bill in that period to £465.

 How do I get the most out of my PHEV?

 Just like a regular electric car, there are many ways to maximise your plug-in’s battery range.
 Try to accelerate smoothly and steadily when in full electric mode.
 Rapid acceleration and braking will reduce the range.
 Also consider switching off features such as the air-conditioning if you don't really need them, as this draws current from the batteries, too.